 with the beauty around me.

-These poems explore the concept of ‘ma’: negative space.
-In Japanese, ‘ma’ is best understood as an interval, a silence that makes everything around it more complete: as we hear in Daft Punk’s ‘Beyond’, “The perfect song is framed with silence”.
+These poems explore the concept of ‘ma’, negative space, an absense that makes everything around it more complete: as we hear in Daft Punk’s ‘Beyond’, “The perfect song is framed with silence”.
 In Buddhist teaching, as can be seen in the poems above, an encounter with the void can give a greater lesson than the teacher you were expecting to find – a better appreciation of your surroundings, the world you live in.
 Hence, Paterson’s poem works with this concept by taking it to its extreme.
-Rather than write about the power of such negative spaces’, he forces his audience to encounter one themselves, which encourages them to explore the ‘surroundings’ of the poem – its title, primarily – in order to see the Buddhist roots of the work coming to life before them.
+Rather than write about the power of such ‘negative spaces’, he forces his audience to encounter one themselves, which encourages them to explore the ‘surroundings’ of the poem – its title, primarily – in order to see the Buddhist roots of the work coming to life before them.

 This idea of negative space, and its benefits to those who enter into it with wisdom, is integral to understanding why Komi-san wa Comyushou desu is so effective at building a wholesome narrative: Komi’s disorder engenders ‘ma’ around her.
 The travelers in Li Bai’s poems could have interpreted the teacher’s absence as an expression of aloofness, a message that they’re not worthy enough to speak with them, as much of the class saw Komi’s silences.
 But Tadano acted on his violated expectations – the thought he could just make a friend and enjoy a normal high school life – by trying to appreciate his surroundings better.
 Because he penetrated past Komi’s shyness, with some help from Komi herself, he was able to understand her much better than anyone else in her school life had before.
 He gave Komi hope for finding friends, and in turn sent himself down a path to much more happiness from his high school life.